 Those studying for the AWS solutions architect certifications

-- To confidently architect a VPC across multiple availability zones within a Region
+- Confidently architect a VPC across multiple availability zones within a Region

-- Be able to explain different networking components commonly used within AWS VPCs
+- Explain different networking components commonly used within AWS VPCs

-- Able to secure your VPCs, helping you to protect your resources within them
+- Secure your VPCs, helping you to protect your resources within them

-- Be able to assess which method of connectivity to your VPCs would be best in different scenarios
+- Assess which method of connectivity to your VPCs would be best in different scenarios

 So, here is the AWS Cloud.
 Very simple.
 And a VPC resides inside of the AWS Cloud and it's essentially your own isolated segment of the AWS Cloud itself, so here is your VPC sitting inside the AWS Cloud.